 The thousands of manuscript copies of the New Testament are not identical.
 In fact, there are approximately 400,000 differences.
 But how significant are these variations?
-The majority of these variations are differences in spelling.
-Almost all of the remaining differences are made up of minor variations, such as the use of synonyms, and errors scholars have been able to determine were not in the original text.
-Less than one per cent of all the variations have any real significance for the meaning of the original text.
+The majority of these variations are differences in spelling (i.e. John/Johnn) Almost all of the remaining differences are made up of minor variations, such as the use of synonyms (i.e. Christ/Lord), and errors scholars have been able to determine were not in the original text.
+Less than 1% of all the variations have any real significance for the meaning of the original text.
 However, it has been established that none of these, not a single one, affects a core doctrine of the Christian faith.

-Furthermore, even if we did not possess the 5,500 Greek manuscripts or the 18,000 copies of the various translations, we could still reconstruct the text of the New Testament within 250 years after its composition.
+Furthermore, even if we did not possess the 5,500 Greek manuscripts or the 18,000 copies of the various translations, we could almost reconstruct the entire text of the New Testament within 250 years after its composition.
 How?
-By examining the writings of the early church fathers...

-Early Christian writers, such as Clement, Ignatius and Polycarp, quote the Biblical text in commentaries and letters, thus providing us with another witness to the text of the New Testament.
-John Burgon, a 19th century Anglican divine, catalogued more than 86,000 citations of the New Testament in the writings of the early church fathers who lived before 325 A.D.

-Bruce Metzger, Biblical scholar, translator and textual critic, states that, "So extensive are these citations that if all the other sources for our knowledge of the text of the New Testament were destroyed they would be sufficient alone for the reconstruction of practically the entire New Testament."
+By examining the writings of the early church fathers.
+Early Christian writers, such as Clement, Ignatius and Polycarp, quote the biblical text in commentaries and letters, thus providing us with another witness to the text of the New Testament, John Burgon, a 19th century Anglican divine, catalogued more than 86,000 citations of the New Testament in the writings of the early church fathers who lived before 325 A.D.
+Bruce Metzger (Biblical scholar, translator and textual critic) states that, "So extensive are these citations that if all the other sources for our knowledge of the text of the New Testament were destroyed they would be sufficient alone for the reconstruction of practically the entire New Testament."
 On the reliability of the New Testament F.F.
 Bruce observed that, "The evidence for our New Testament writings is ever so much greater than the evidence for many writings of classical authors, the authenticity of which no one dreams of questioning."

-GIVEN THE EVIDENCE, AND EXPERT OPINION, IT IS CLEAR, WE CAN BE CONFIDENT THAT THE NEW TESTAMENT WE READ TODAY IS THE SAME AS THE ORIGINAL WRITTEN 2,000 YEARS AGO.

-WHAT ARE THE 3 QUESTIONS HISTORIANS ASK IN ORDER TO DETERMINE WHETHER A RECONSTRUCTION IS RELIABLE?

-HOW MANY GREEK NEW TESTAMENT MANUSCRIPT COPIES EXIST?

-WHY CAN WE BE CONFIDENT THAT THE NEW TESTAMENT IS HISTORICALLY RELIABLE?

-á NUIES:
+It is clear, we can be confident that the New Testament we read today is the same as the original written 2,000 years ago.

+FURTHER READING

+'The New Testament Documents: Are

+They Reliable?' by F.F.
+Bruce

+'The Historical Reliability of the New

+Testament' by Craig Blomberg

+'The Text of the New Testament' by

+Bruce Metzger

+'The Reliability of the New Testament'

+by Robert B Stewart

+'Evidence That Demands a Verdict'

+by Josh and Sean McDowell